mpewsey/mpewsey.github.io/_posts/2022-04-19-collectable-distribution-algorithm.md

 ## Conclusion

-With the weights calculated for each collectable spot, we can draw a collectable spot by computing the cumulative sums of the weights, drawing a random number $w$ between 0 and the total weight, and finding the index where $0 < W[i] \leq w$.
+With the weights calculated for each collectable spot, we can draw a collectable spot by computing the cumulative sums of the weights, drawing a random number $w$ between 0 and the total weight, and finding the index where $w \leq W[i]$ and $W[i] > 0$.
 Once the collectable spot has been used, we then update the neighbor weights $W_n$ for the remaining collectable spots within the scope of the drawn collectable, and repeat until all collectables have been allocated to a location.